-As the residency period nears, you will receive more information on working and living at the Saari Residence as well as on the residence itself.
-The Saari Residence and Kone Foundation staff will be happy to answer any questions you may have.
+As the residency period nears, you will receive more information on working and living at the Saari Residence, as well as about the residence itself.
+Saari Residence staff will be happy to answer any questions you may have

 Accepting the residency

-Residency recipients must contact the Saari Residence by 31 October and notify of the acceptance of the offered residency.
-You can also comment the dates of the residency period at that time.
+Residency recipients must contact the Saari Residence by 31 July at the latest to notify staff of the acceptance of the offered residency.

 Use of the residency grant and rescheduling

 Individual residencies include a monthly grant of 2,400 EUR, 2,800 EUR or 3,500 EUR.
-The monthly grant or the group residency grant should cover living and travel expenses as well as most other expenses incurred during the residency period.
+The monthly grant or the group residency grant should cover living and travel expenses, as well as most other expenses (including materials) incurred during the residency period.

-In order to receive the grant, you are required to live and work at the residence for a minimum of 42 days during the two-month residency period.
+In individual residencies, you are required to live and work at the residence for a minimum of 42 days per the two-month residency period in order to receive the grant.

-As a residency recipient, you must also inform the Saari Residence office of any other grants received simultaneously.
-In such cases, a reduced monthly grant is paid which is normally half of the original monthly grant.
+As a residency recipient, you must also inform the Saari Residence office of any other working grants received simultaneously.
+In such cases, a reduced monthly grant is paid, which is normally half of the original monthly grant.

-The support for group residency has been awarded for the project proposal and the number of people presented in the application.
-The support is meant to cover living and travel expenses and requirednsuuplies during their residency.
+The group residency grant has been awarded for the project proposal and the number of people presented in the application.
+The group members participating during the residency period are required to commit, and they are expected to reside and work at the residency during the granted residency period.

-You must notify of a parental leave or of the care of children coinciding with the residency period.
+You must notify Saari Residence staff of a coinciding parental, childcare, or sick leave that may occur during the individual residency period.
 In such cases, the residency period is typically rescheduled.
-If you plan to come to the residence with children, you should always negotiate it with the residency personnel in advance.
-Arranging daycare for children is the responsibility of the parents.
+If you plan to come to the residence with children, you should always discuss and negotiate such with residency personnel in advance.
+Arranging day-care for children is the responsibility of the parents.

 Group residencies cannot be rescheduled for the following year.